customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 `customerio-ios` source commit and digest used for this wrapper copy, and the repository test suite fails if the packaged helper drifts without an explicit relock.

+To relock, land the canonical helper change in `customerio-ios` first, copy that file byte-for-byte into every wrapper, then update `canonical_commit` and `sha256` together.
+Do not edit the wrapper copy independently: the local test proves its digest matches the lock, while review of the named upstream commit establishes the source provenance.

 Customer.io deliberately continues to publish native SDKs that support iOS versions below 15.
 A podspec can therefore correctly declare that lower library minimum even when React Native or the application consuming it requires a newer iOS version.
 CocoaPods carries deployment metadata from